-I used to buy simple postcards at the local post office for a Dollar – postage paid – I’d carry them with me everywhere.
-I could write a three or four-word thankyou or praise, or some encouragement address it and in minutes it was gone.
+I used to buy simple postcards at the local post office for a Dollar – postage paid – I’d carry them everywhere.
+I could write a three or four-word thankyou or praise or some encouragement to address it, and in minutes it was gone.
 How wonderful is that?
 It’s even easier to use an online service now even faster, and I can tailor the card with photos.
 I use sendoutcards.com, but there are a plethora of them out there.
 Pick one you like and go for it.

-I recently had a friend pass away and his partner as expected it finding it difficult.
-Of course, straight after the event, everyone, family, extended family and friends gather around and offer support.
-As time goes by, people tend to get less and less help, as people get on with their lives and even the best intentions get shelved.
+I recently had a friend pass away, and his partner, as expected it finding it difficult.
+But, of course, straight after the event, everyone, family, extended family and friends gather around and offer support.
+But, as time goes by, people tend to get less and less help, as people get on with their lives and even the best intentions get shelved.

 I know this, and I know this about myself.
-So, a simple thing I do is when the spirit is high, and the emotions are raw and engaged, I sit down and plan a simple program of cards.
-The Cards will be sent throughout the next year up to and including the anniversary of my friends passing.
-I plan to do more and most times I do, but just in case I have a plan that will let the person know they are thought of and matter.
+So, a simple thing I do is when the spirit is high and the emotions are raw and engaged, I sit down and plan a simple program of cards.
+The system will send the Cards throughout the following year, including the anniversary of my friend’s passing.
+I plan to do more and most times, I do, but just in case, I have a plan that will let the person know they are thought of and matter.

 So there you have it Three small but straightforward and somewhat ordinary actions – that anyone can do – that can change the world one person at a time.
 And you can have a lot of fun.

-I have with sendoutcards.com – but if you don’t like them try someone else – just send a card to someone you love because you can.
+I have with sendoutcards.com – but if you don’t like them, try someone else – send a card to someone you love because you can.